What Are The Greenways?

 - Support conservation of natural resources including wetlands, floodplains, plant and wildlife habitat, thereby improving air and water quality in our city.

-- Provide alternative transportation routes and connectivity as part of Metro’s multi-modal transportation system.
+- Provide alternative transportation routes and connectivity as a component of Metro’s multi-modal transportation system.